 Teresa Walters

 Project Description

-My project involved three main activities: Quadrat Sampling lab, the Prairie Protector Game and the Preservation Game.
+Prarire Project: My project involved three main activities: the Quadrat Sampling lab, the Prairie Protector Game, and the Preservation Game.
 The Prairie Protector Game is an online game that helped my students learn about managing the Eastern Red Cedar.
 In the simulation, the students use different treatments to control the invasive tree.
-The Preservation Game has students work together to predict and analyze how decision making may affect agricultural sustainability.
-In the Quadrat Sampling Lab, the students analyzed the plant composition of four different one meter quadrants (the quadrants were located in an area that had eastern red cedar present).
-They recorded the number of grasses, forbs/legumes and woody plants in each quadrant.
+The Preservation Game has students work together to predict and analyze how decision-making may affect agricultural sustainability.
+In the Quadrat Sampling Lab, the students analyzed the plant composition of four different one-meter quadrats (the quadrats were located in an area that had eastern red cedar present).
+They recorded the number of grasses, forbs/legumes, and woody plants in each quadrant.
 The students collected a soil sample from each quadrant and determined the type of soil in each location.
-They also completed a soil analysis for pH, nitrogen, phosphorus and potassium.
+They also completed a soil analysis for pH, nitrogen, phosphorus, and potassium.

+Teresa Walters